PHOTO TRAVEL TO SOUTHERN PERU

 Meals as indicated in the itinerary, with our NGO partner or in local restaurants.

 Professional NGO Photographers, experienced in the humanitarian field, will accompany the group for the whole travel.

 Return flights from any Worldwide main airports, economy class.
-We can offer best fares from our partner Raptim if you tell us your departure airport in the enquiry form.
+We can offer the best fares from our partner Raptim if you tell us your departure airport in the inquiry form.

 All Participants in a Cause Photo Travels tours are required to have sufficient Medical Travel Insurance.
 Cause Photo Travels refuses participation of travel if the correct valid Medical Insurance is not provided.
 Travel insurance can be purchased with Cause Photo Travels and RAPTIM.
 Please visit the Medical and Travel insurance page.